Brill History

 For pages and pages of wonderful details, read Brill Buckinghamshire Historic Town Assessment Report, a joint AVDC / English Heritage publication of 2012 that deserves to be read more widely.

-NEW BOOK ON old BRILL
+new BOOK ON old BRILL

 In early summer 2022, the Buckinghamshire Archaeological Society (one of the oldest voluntary organisations in the county, founded over 170 years ago) published The Kings at Brill; the Early History of a Buckinghamshire Village in the Forest of Bernwood authored by Mike Farley.